Fort Lauderdale Wrongful Death Attorneys Helping Families Survive the Tragic Loss of a Family Member

 - “The value of lost support and services from the date of the decedent’s injury to her or his death, with interest, and future loss of support and services from the date of death and reduced to present value.

 - The loss of the decedent’s companionship and protection and for mental pain and suffering from the date of injury.

 - The lost parental companionship, instruction, and guidance and for mental pain and suffering from the date of injury.

 - Mental pain and suffering

 - Loss of earnings of the deceased from the date of injury to the date of death… [and] Loss of the prospective net accumulations of an estate, which might reasonably have been expected but for the wrongful death.

 At Yeboah Law Group, we don’t just guess at the figures; we work with financial professionals who know how to properly value your economic losses, so that we can seek a fair and just amount of compensation for you under the law.

 Get justice when a life is wrongfully lost in South Florida

 We understand the grief and trauma each family member goes through when a loved one dies through the fault of another, but time is not always on your side when it comes to filing a claim.
-Our Miami wrongful death lawyers need to speak with witnesses and have someone inspect the accident site or review the reasons for the death.
+Our Fort Lauderdale wrongful death lawyers need to speak with witnesses and have someone inspect the accident site or review the reasons for the death.
 Too much delay can make gathering the right evidence harder.
 For a free initial consultation, please phone Yeboah Law Group at 1-800-TELL-SAM or complete our contact form.
 We balance our compassion with aggressive representation against the wrongdoers.
 Our lawyers take cases on a contingency fee basis – which means we don’t get paid unless the case results in a verdict or settlement.